 CEDAR COAST FIELD STATION INITIATIVES

 Ocean Outfitters is super proud to be supporting local salmon research projects and the Coastal Connections Education program for Ahousaht through Cedar Coast Field Station.
-We have committed $42,700 in 2019 to research projects directly related to wild salmon health, and an Indigenous youth science program.
+We have committed $42,700 in 2019 to research projects directly related to wild salmon health.

 Juvenile Salmon and Sea Lice Monitoring